Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Energetic quantum limit

-Since optical gain is bounded by the vacuum energy fluctuation in the detection system, accurately estimating the energy fluctuation of cavity modes is essential.
-In this section, we provide a simple derivation of the Lorentzian lineshape of energy fluctuation corresponding to Eq.(4) in the main text.
-In our derivation, we model a general detector operating at ultra-high frequency as a system containing the following two parts: a resonant system with separate resonant modes that couples to the GW signal and amplifies it, and external continuous modes used to extract the information inside the confined cavity.
-Here, we neglected the mechanical back action in the system, which is typically weak in this frequency range.
-For a detector with single resonant mode, the Hamiltonian could be expressed as \,\cite{yanbeichen}:
+Since optical gain is bounded by the vacuum energy fluctuation inside the detection system, accurately estimating the energy fluctuation of cavity modes is essential.
+Here, we derive the Lorentzian lineshape of the energy fluctuation (Eq.\,(4) in the main text).

+We model a general ultra-high-frequency detector as consisting of resonant cavity modes that amplify gravitational wave (GW) signals and external continuous modes to extract information from the cavity.
+Mechanical back-action, typically weak at these frequencies, is neglected here. {We firstly consider a single, non-degenerate cavity mode that perfectly couples with external continuous field.} The Hamiltonian can be expressed as \cite{yanbeichen}: